lacuna/bifurcan/README.md

 * [Map](http://lacuna.io/docs/bifurcan/io/lacuna/bifurcan/Map.html) is an immutable hash-map, which also allows for custom hash and equality semantics.
 It ensures that all equivalent collections have an equivalent layout in memory, which makes checking for equality and performing set operations (`merge`, `union`, `difference`, `intersection`) significantly faster.
 * [LinearSet](http://lacuna.io/docs/bifurcan/io/lacuna/bifurcan/LinearSet.html) and [Set](http://lacuna.io/docs/bifurcan/io/lacuna/bifurcan/Set.html) are built atop their respective map implementations, and have similar properties.
 * [LinearList](http://lacuna.io/docs/bifurcan/io/lacuna/bifurcan/LinearList.html) is a mutable list, which allows for elements to be added or removed from both ends of the collection, and allows random reads and writes within the list.
-* [List](http://lacuna.io/docs/bifurcan/io/lacuna/bifurcan/List.html) is an immutable list, which also allows for modification at both ends, and random reads and writes.
+* [List](http://lacuna.io/docs/bifurcan/io/lacuna/bifurcan/List.html) is an immutable list, which also allows for modification at both ends, as well as random reads and writes.
 Due to its [relaxed radix structure](https://infoscience.epfl.ch/record/169879/files/RMTrees.pdf), it also allows for near constant-time slices and concatenation.
 * [IntMap](http://lacuna.io/docs/bifurcan/io/lacuna/bifurcan/IntMap.html) is an immutable sorted map of integers onto arbitrary values, and can be used as an efficient sparse vector.

 Full benchmarks for these collections [can be found here](https://github.com/lacuna/bifurcan/blob/master/doc/benchmarks.md).
 Full documentation [can be found here](http://lacuna.io/docs/bifurcan/io/lacuna/bifurcan/package-summary.html).